What is the best option for small businesses to save for retirement while also saving on taxes?

 Small business owners are constantly making decisions that affect not only their company’s bottom line but their own livelihood as well.
 So, a common question small business owners ask when talking about finances is, “What’s the best saving option to allow me to save both for retirement and on taxes?”

-A quick, easy way to put money aside while saving on taxes is to open some type of retirement plan.
-For small business owners, there are several types of plans that can meet their needs.
+A quick, easy way to put money aside while saving on taxes is to open some type of small business retirement plan—and there are several types of plans that can meet the company’s needs.
 Some of the most common are a 401(k) plan, a SIMPLE IRA plan, or a SEP IRA plan.
 Any one of these three can help a small business owner meet the dual goals of retirement savings and tax deferral.

 What options do small business owners have for saving for retirement?

 A SIMPLE IRA plan is a way for a start-up type employer to offer their employees a retirement plan in a low-cost manner, which enables their employees to make deferral contributions to the plan.
 It’s important to keep in mind, however, SIMPLE IRA contribution limitations are much lower than that of a 401(k) plan.
 The employer must make mandatory contributions, as defined in the statute, which can be either a flat percentage to employees across the board or a match of individual contributions at a higher rate.

 A SEP IRA is another low-cost way to start a retirement plan.
 One advantage, in addition to its very low administrative cost, is the ability for the plan to be set up after the end of the fiscal year.
 However, only the employer can make contributions to the plan and they must be uniform across the board.
 That being said, employer contributions are not required for any given year.
 These contributions are made at the employer’s discretion and can be deposited in a lump sum after the end of the fiscal year.